 Finally, it pays to seriously explore all your options.
 Many athletes start with just one or two target schools in mind only to find a college they love is one that wasn’t even on their radar.

 Once an athlete has decided they want to commit to competing in college, it would be a good idea to sit down with their parents and discuss some basic education goals and college preferences.
 This will help focus your school search.
 College coaches also like working with athletes who know what college experience they are looking for.
 Some initial topics to consider are:

 It should be no surprise that not everyone can compete at the Division I level.
 But that doesn’t mean there aren’t plenty of competitive programs at every NCAA level, also in the NAIA and many junior college programs.

 Some of the oldest, but wisest recruiting advice is to ask yourself if you could be happy attending a school even if you could no longer play your sport.

 Finding your best fit means really taking a close look at all the schools that offer what you’re looking for athletically and more importantly, academically.
 The goal is a four-year degree; a transfer can also extend your time in college and increase your expenses.

-Transfers are not uncommon, and some are made for really good reasons, but from a financial standpoint, it is definitely worth investing some time to find a school where you can feel at home, enjoy the experience, get the education you want, and succeed in earning a degree in four years.
+Transfers are not uncommon, and some are made for really good reasons.
+However, from a financial standpoint, it is definitely worth investing some time to find a school where you can feel at home, enjoy the experience, get the education you want, and succeed in earning a degree in four years.